 Although it is being reviewed as one of the propositions for referendum, the current law does not allow dual citizenship in Liberia.
 Chapter 22 of the Liberia Alien and Nationality Act provides that a person loses his or her citizenship upon naturalization in a foreign country.

 The New Elections law also provides that NEC commissioners must be Liberian citizens, at least 35 years of age, and of good moral character.

-Human rights lawyer Tiawon Gongloe recently told the Daily Observer that Korkoya would have committed perjury if he holds U.S. citizenship.
+Human rights lawyer Tiawan Gongloe recently told the Daily Observer that Korkoya would have committed perjury if he holds U.S. citizenship.

 Perjury under the penal law of Liberia is a third-degree felony or first-degree misdemeanor, which is punishable by a fine in the discretion of the judge or a jail sentence for a period between six and 12 months.